 She also added different initiatives of the Pakistani government for the welfare of women.

 She said the fashion industry has a lot of space for women and they can join this sector as a profession.

 Fashion Brands have taken Societal Cause

 Fashion brands lately have taken up societal causes in their social media campaigns to widen their reach.
-The brand, Generation foe example, calls for inclusivity and is known to showcase, “Real Women” which aims to question the stereotypical standards of beauty.
+The brand, Generation, for example, calls for inclusivity and is known to showcase, “Real Women” which aims to question the stereotypical standards of beauty.

-Generation also used hashtag campaigns like StepOutside, to push for a reclamation of Public spaces by women.
+Generation also used hashtag campaigns like StepOutside, to push for the reclamation of Public spaces by women.
 Other brands like Zahra Shahjahan called for the recognition of the labor behind the labor industry

 Most of the labor in Pakistan is highly paid and claimed that tailors are paid PKR one to 1.5 lacs.